PyVRP/PyVRP/docs/source/dev/supported_vrplib_fields.rst

    :sorted:

    ``BACKHAUL_SECTION``
-      Array of backhaul quantities, one for each location.
+      Array of backhaul quantities, one for each depot and client.
       This is the amount picked up at the client and transported back to the depot.

    ``CAPACITY_SECTION``